CoffeePoweredComputers/cs-105-summer-21/quizzes-and-exams.md

 1. Navigate the CBTF scheduler to reserve a seat for the quiz.
 2. Visit the scheduler before the quiz to view additional
 3. Join the proctored session via the Zoom link on the scheduler page.
-4. Once you check-in you will be given father instructions via the scheduler page.
+4. Once you check-in you will be given further instructions via the scheduler page.

 Quizzes are intended to be completed without any additional aid from your peers, notes, or any additional online resources that are not in the allowed materials list.
 For these quizzes and exams you are allows the following resources: